 OVERVIEW: ScreenCraft awards production grants for short films and online film series.

-IP TAKE: There aren’t that many of these grants up for grabs each year, and with ScreenCraft's open submission process, filmmakers should expect a decent amount of competition.
+IP TAKE: Only a few of these grants are available each year.
+Consequently, with ScreenCraft's open submission process, filmmakers should expect a decent amount of competition.

 PROFILE: The L.A.-based media company ScreenCraft seeks to help “screenwriters and filmmakers succeed through competitions, events and educational content.”
 It partners with Bondit, a film and media fund based in Beverly Hills, to offer modest production grants to a handful of filmmakers each year.
 ScreenCraft only awards two to four grants annually to “talented filmmakers for short film and online series that display originality, vision and exceptional potential.”